Asbestos in Gold Coast Apartment Fire Doors: Why Your Locksmith Is Warning You Before Drilling

 1) The fire door tag / plate

 A compliant fire door set is usually tagged.
 Your locksmith will photograph the tag because it can show the manufacturer, door rating details, and often the year of manufacture.
-A missing/illegible tag is a major red flag.
+A missing or illegible tag is a major red flag.
+The tag date is the primary indicator for all three risk windows:

 3) Exposed core at common failure points

-Your locksmith will look (without scraping/sanding) for core exposure at:
+Your locksmith will look (without scraping or sanding) for core exposure at:

-- Top edge (especially if the door has been planed/trimmed)
+- Top edge (especially if the door has been planed or trimmed)

 - Bottom edge (damage, swelling, wear)